Interested in supporting the Kamloops Regional Farmers' Markets? Consider volunteering. For more information check out the Join Us page.

 The purpose of the Kamloops Regional Farmers' Market Society (KRFMS)to encourage, support and provide an outlet for local produce.

 Saturday Markets are held in the 200 block of St Paul St. Remember to check out all of the, prepared food, crafters and home-based businesses in the Stuart Wood schoolyard.
-Market hours are 8 AM - Noon, April 20th to October 26th.
+Market hours are 8 AM - 12:30 PM, April 19th to October 25th.

 A quick reminder that the there is a bell rung both at the beginning and end of Saturday markets to alert everyone to the opening and closing times.
 Sales are discouraged before 8am and vendors are asked to wrap up their transactions as soon as possible after the closing bell.
 These rules help ensure public safety while vehicles are moving around and setting up the market and provide a safer environment for everyone.